Anti-associative algebras: Definition and basic properties

 \subsection{Derivations and anti-derivations}

 Recall that a derivation of the algebra $A$ is a linear operator which satisfies

 The set of derivations of $A$, $D(A)$, is a Lie algebra.
 A derivation $f$ is called inner if $f \in D(A) \cap \mathcal{L}(A).$ For example, we consider for any $x \in A$ the linear map $L_x-R_x$ which belongs to $\mathcal{L}(A)$.
-In \cite{RWass}, it is proved that this linear map is a derivation of $A$ if and only if $A$ is weakly associative.
-This is equivalent to say that the \ant algebra $A$ satisfies also the identity
+In \cite{RWass}, it is proved that this linear map is a derivation of the nonassociative algebra $A$ if and only if $A$ is weakly associative.
+Then if $A$ is an anti-associative algebra, $L_x-R_x$ is a derivation if and only if